Frosty Boy

 Fictional characters named Frosty

-Frosty the Snowman is a character from the song and animated television special of the same name, known for bringing joy during the winter season.
+Frosty the Snowman is a fictional character from the animated television special Frosty the Snowman.
+He is a magical snowman who comes to life and brings joy to children during the winter season.

 U.S. Historical Usage